halfhp/androidplot/docs/advanced_xy_plot.md

 determine it's current min/max values.
 This is necessary in order to support dynamic plots where data can change at any moment and invalidate the previously calculated min/max vals.

-FastXYSeries allows the developer to avoid the high overhead of this iteration by calculating these min/max values more efficiently.
-For example, if you have data whose YVals are strictly ascending, the first and last YVal of the series will always be the min/max YVals respectively.
+FastXYSeries allows the developer to provide a more efficient algorithm to obtain min/max XVals and avoid the high overhead of this iteration.
+For example, if you know your XVals will always be in strict ascending order then the first and last XVal of the series will always contain the min/max XVals respectively.

 XYSeries implementation supports a min/max algorithm implementation that is more efficient than doing a comparison on each point of the series via iteration.
 It's a good idea to implement this interface if your series will contain more than about 500 points

 ## OrderedXYSeries
-If the YVals of your series are in ascending order, implementing this interface provides a hint to the series renderer that allows it to avoid iterating over points that are outside the screen's visible domain.
+If the XVals of your series are in ascending order, implementing this interface provides a hint to the series renderer that allows it to avoid iterating over points that are outside the screen's visible domain.
 For larger data sets, implementing this interface can mean the difference between smooth animations and freezing.